appath/dotfiles/dwm_google_laptop/README.md

 In honor of the search engine made a topic for the medganger icon.

-You will need to install two packages with dependencies!
+You will need to install Three packages with dependencies!

 dwm and dmenu